storj/docs/app/dcs/third-party-tools/mongodb/page.md

 ## Conclusion

-We look forward to seeing what MongoDB users do with Storj DCS (formerly known as Tardigrade).
+We look forward to seeing what MongoDB users do with Storj (formerly known as Tardigrade).

 We regularly hear from users who would like cloud backup services that provide end-to-end encryption, multi-region redundancy, as well as lower and more predictable costs compared to centralized services.

-Storj DCS delivers on all of these needs, while still offering the same enterprise service level agreements users absolutely require.
+Storj delivers on all of these needs, while still offering the same enterprise service level agreements users absolutely require.

 **Learn more**